5 Recommendations to Maximize the Learning Experience, and what Virtual Learning Experts™ Need to Know

 Not a great idea, right?

-We all know that just telling people what do wouldn’t be effective – that’s not training, it’s telling.
+We all know that just telling people what to do wouldn’t be effective – that’s not training, it’s telling.
 If we want to initiate behavior change, we know we need to do a bit more than tell our employees to ‘Just Do It’.

 It’s not just trainers that employ campaign design to encourage behavior change, marketers have been doing it for years!
 Think of the Nike campaign, ‘Just Do It’ (although if you read the first paragraph, I bet you’re already thinking of it).
 Nike didn’t just create one advertisement with this slogan and expect everyone all over the world to buy their products.
 Did you know, they launched that campaign in 1988?
 It’s not one advert, one logo, one tagline or even one product that makes their marketing campaign so successful, it’s the impact of all of those things together.
 As Virtual Training Professionals, we can learn a lot from the world of marketing and in particular, campaign design.